 THE MUSICAL MOSAïQUE

-The Musical Mosaïque will be created by 14 award-winning Canadian composers.
-Each composer will write a piano quartet of up to 4 minutes inspired by a particular province, territory or region, to create a 40-55 minute musical suite.
-We have chosen composers from various musical genres (classical, jazz, singer-songwriter, electronic, and First Nations traditions) to create a unique musical quilt that represents multiple layers of our multi-faceted society and artistic culture.
+The Musical Mosaïque was created by 14 award-winning Canadian composers.
+Each composer wrote a piano quartet of up to 4 minutes inspired by a particular province, territory or region, to create a 60 minute musical suite.
+We chose composers from various musical genres (classical, jazz, singer-songwriter, electronic, and First Nations traditions) to create a unique musical quilt that represents multiple layers of our multi-faceted society and artistic culture.
 ABOUT THE ARTISTS

 THE NATIONAL MOSAïQUE